SharvariYeole/portfolio/critique-by-design.md

 - I decided to create a dashboard on Tableau.
 - Introduce elements of storytelling by highlighting key data points, like the district with the highest production, the state with the most mines and the ownership of the mines
-- Add interactive map to allow the user to select specific states , coal production ranges, or number of mines, which would automatically update the visualization to reflect their choices.
+- A map of India showing the production by states

   <img src="TSWD3.jpg" width="700"/>
   <img src="TSWD344.png" width="700"/>